Understanding Cryptography: The Backbone of Digital Security

 Types of Cryptography

-In symmetric cryptography, the same key is used for both encryption and decryption.
-This means that both the sender and the recipient must possess the key and keep it secret.
+In symmetric cryptography (1), same key is employed for both encryption and decryption.
+This implies that both sender and recipient (2) must possess key and keep it secret; however, this creates potential vulnerability.
+Although it ensures confidentiality, necessity for both parties to maintain secrecy can be problematic (because if key is compromised, security is lost).

 Advantages: